 At Children’s Mercy, one of our greatest achievements is helping critically-ill children avoid transplant.
-Still, some children require a transplant to survive, and when that’s the case, our expert clinicians are able to meet that need.
+Still, some children require a transplant to survive, and when that’s the case, our expert clinicians are able to meet that need at the Brendan Tripp Elam Transplant Center.

 Determining where to send a child who may need an organ transplant should begin as early as possible in the disease process.
 Our experienced kidney, liver, and heart teams lead comprehensive treatment programs to manage disease and provide optimal outcomes for patients.

 When children do need a transplant to survive, our team is there to help guide you through the process.
-With the development of the Brendan Tripp Elam Transplant Center, we have brought the expertise of our staff in each of our transplant programs together into a collaborative environment to further enhance care, advance research and improve outcomes.
+With the development of the center, we have brought the expertise of our staff in each of our transplant programs together into a collaborative environment to further enhance care, advance research and improve outcomes.

 Children’s Mercy is committed to finding safer, more effective medications for children.
 We offer the largest pediatric clinical pharmacology program in North America, with numerous staff double board-certified in clinical pharmacology and pediatric subspecialties.
 The knowledge gained from these programs helps us better understand the origins of many complex disorders and the needs of transplant patients who often require a lifetime of complex medication management.